blueshrike/hello-world/README.md

 # hello-world

-Started developing a new subscription model for the App Stores for DragonVale today.
+Worked on App Store research for DragonVale